VibeCoder01/HouseAndGardenPlantManager/README.md

 ## Views

-### Today view
+### Today's Watering view

 Open from the leaf ribbon icon or the command palette.
 The view contains:

 - **Overdue** – plants that exceeded their watering hint.
-- **Today** – plants hitting the hint interval today.
+- **Today's Watering** – plants hitting the hint interval today.
 - **Soon** – plants due within three days.
 - **Winter-suppressed** – quiescent or winter-suppressed plants, shown for awareness.

 Each entry shows the last logged watering date, the next hint, and buttons for logging water, logging feed, snoozing, or opening the note.
+Log feeding before you log watering if you need to capture both actions.

 ## Quick start